icpc/ccs-specs/Contest_API.md

 | time\_limit       | number  | no        | no        | Time limit in seconds per test data set (i.e. per single run).
 Should be an integer multiple of `0.001`.
 | test\_data\_count | integer | yes       | no        | Number of test data sets.

-#### Access restrictions at WF

-The `public` role can only access these problems after the contest started.
-That is, before contest start this endpoint returns an empty array for clients with the `public` role.

 #### Examples

 Request: